Magform/articleAnalyzer/README.md

 # articleAnalyzer
-A software capable of downloading articles from online newspapers available from various sources and to extract and visualize the most important terms in the set of downloaded articles.
+A software capable of downloading, or loading from file, articles from different online newspapers and to extract and visualize words, from their titles, subtitles and bodies, and occurrences (counted once in each article) which appear more in the set of articles received.

 ## to build
     mvn install

+Remember to specify your API-key in the files saved in the Downloader_configurationFile directory of the tests in order to run the project tests.

 ## to run
     java -jar target/articleAnalyzer-1.0-SNAPSHOT-jar-with-dependencies.jar

 ## to deploy javadoc
     mvn javadoc:javadoc

 ## to deploy documentantion
     mvn site
     mvn site:run